MicrosoftDocs/learn/learn-pr/wwl-sci/security-copilot-describe-core-features/includes/5a-describe-knowledge-base-connections.md

 Before you set up the connection to your existing Azure AI index, verify the following:

-- The Azure AI Search index is set up for vectorization using the text-embedding-ada-002 model.
+- The Azure AI Search index is set up for vectorization for use with the text-embedding-ada-002 model.
 Refer to [Quickstart: Integrated vectorization (preview)](/azure/search/search-get-started-portal-import-vectors)
 - The text field in your index must be searchable.
 - The title field in your index must be filterable.